 - Ensure the information is accurate and up-to-date.
 This adds credibility to the school profile and ensures it is relevant for current applications.

 - Highlight the school’s unique strengths in academics, extracurricular activities, or a distinctive approach to education.

 - Use clear and concise language.
 Admissions officers sift through hundreds of profiles, so clear, straightforward communication is appreciated.

 - Finally, proofread the profile carefully before submitting it.
 A polished, error-free profile speaks volumes about a school’s attention to detail and commitment to excellence.

 How to Fill Out and Submit a School Profile

-Alternatively, the high school counselor can upload it when submitting the Secondary School Report.
+When high school counselors send student transcripts to colleges, they typically include the school profile.
+Alternatively, they can upload it when submitting the Secondary School Report.

 Ensuring busy college admissions officers don’t have to scramble to search for this will put your child in a better light.